 Family Tree Gift Experience: Research Day

 You or the gift recipient are invited to London to learn about other resources that may help you research your family tree.
-You will visit the home of genealogy: The Society of Genealogists or the London Metropolitan Archives.

 - The day is designed to help the gift recipient with their research